The interpreterQ Hybrid web application is available at https://interpreterq.azurewebsites.net

 Once the trainer has started an interpreting activity, the speech video will appear on the screen, and you will be able to hear the speech and monitor the student interpretations.

 If you are familiar with an interpreterQ training setup in the classroom, you will know that such setup provides “dual” channel selector units at the conference table, to be used by evaluators.
 These units allow you to independently choose what you hear in left and right ear, so that you can compare the source speech and the interpretation of a selected student (or compare the interpretations of 2 students).
-This same functionality is available in the web interface for remote evaluators: two dropdown boxes let you select who to listen to in left and right ear, and a “balance” slider lets you decrease the volume of 1 of both sides if necessary.
+This same functionality is available in the web interface for remote evaluators: two dropdown boxes let you select who to listen to in left and right ear, and 2 volume sliders let you adjust the volume of each side separately.